pietraferreira/quartz/content/notes/config.md

 enableLatex: true

 # whether to enable single-page-app style rendering
-# this prevents flahses of unstyled /notes and overall improves
+# this prevents flahses of unstyled content and overall improves
 # smoothness of quartz.
 More info in issue #109 on GitHub
 enableSPA: true